-Computer fraud occurs when information technology is used to manipulate programmes or data dishonestly (for example, by altering, substituting or destroying records, or creating spurious records).
+Fraud can also include wider offences like theft, the misuse of funds or other resources, forgery, creating false documents or other articles for use in a fraud and false accounting.
+It can also occur when information technology is used dishonestly to manipulate programmes or data (for example by altering, substituting or destroying records, or creating spurious records).

-Fraud is a criminal offence in the UK, and you may in certain circumstances be prosecuted simply for being careless in allowing fraud to occur, even if you did not deliberately set out to commit fraud yourself.
+Fraud is a criminal offence in the UK, and you may in certain circumstances be prosecuted where you encourage or assist someone else to carry out that fraud or conspire with them that it should be carried out, even if you do not participate in the fraud yourself.